ctotof38/poulatof/README.md

 ### 3.9. program configuration

 This program uses default configuration file chicken.json.
 You can change it with option -c.
+The current configuration is according to this picture : https://github.com/ctotof38/poulatof/blob/main/pictures/pi_zero_connection.png

 the configuration file looks like: